 The "Targets Met" scenario reflects a best-case scenario where total emissions are reduced, and carbon sequestration is increased through collective municipal and conservation authority action.
-This scenario was developed using the Town of Newmarket's earlier 40% per capita reduction target by 2031 (Town of Newmarket, 2016) as an example, and the restoration targets in the LSRCA Natural Heritage System Restoration Strategy for sequestration (Figure 22).
+This scenario was developed using the Town of Newmarket's 40% per capita reduction target (Town of Newmarket, 2016) as an example, and the restoration targets in the LSRCA Natural Heritage System Restoration Strategy for sequestration (Figure 22).
 This scenario predicts a decrease in total emissions and an increase in sequestration.
 However, due to projected population increases, this "Targets Met" scenario only projects a 20% reduction in overall net emissions (Figure 25).

 Many municipalities are similarly developing emission reductions targets, although the targets established (and under consideration) vary.
 In order to offset projected population increases in the Lake Simcoe watershed, and Canada's relative inaction on emissions reduction to-date, per capita reduction targets of 50% would be necessary to achieve the Federal government's target of a 30% reduction (below 2005 levels) by 2030.
-To stay with the example of Newmarket, that municipality did in fact recently increase their greenhouse gas reduction target to 50% per capita by 2041 (Town of Newmarket, 2019).
-However, for all municipalities, the target of net-zero by 2050 would require even more aggressive climate action.
+The target of net-zero by 2050 would require even more aggressive climate action.